vmendis/aws-ecs-cheatsheet/cheatsheet.md

-## This was done from an ec2 instance cloned from a ECS cluster
+## This was done from an ec2 instance cloned from an EC2 instance in a ECS cluster

 A) How to pull a docker image manually from the AWS repository